 Students who are registered with AccessAbility Services may qualify for note taking accommodations.
 If you are approved for note taking accommodations and wish to receive notes for your courses, you must register online through your myAIMS (Accessibility Information Management System) account.
-You are required to register for your note taking accommodations prior to the beginning of the academic session, or as soon as you register with the service.
+You are encournaged to activate and set up your note taking accommodations prior to the beginning of the academic session, or as soon as you register with AccessAbility Services.

 You will find a myAIMS link (red and white button) on every page on the website.
 To request note taking for your courses, log-in using your UTORid and password.

-To request note taking click on Courses/Notes located on the left hand navigation panel.
+To set-up note taking click on Courses/Notes located on the left hand navigation panel.
 You will then see a table listing your courses, followed by three columns.

 Students must not enroll in courses with meeting times that conflict